enricomarchesin/dockerised-kubernetes/README.md

 docker-compose down
 ```

-Note that registry images are peristed inside the folder `./registry/data/`.
+Note that registry images are persisted inside the folder `./registry/data/`.